Ctri-The-Third/SpaceTraders_dispatcher/blog/week7.md

 I've noticed that the VIP requests are at most coming in 0.333 seconds before non VIP ones, which means something is amiss there.

 ## Goals
+**Architecture/ design**
+* ☑️ Rate limiting (throttled to 2/sec, issues with 3)
+* Market Prices needs refactored to be considered of IMPORT/EXPORT/EXCHANGE state.
+* Better analytics for dynamic scaling.

+**Behaviour**
 * ✅ get ship mounts able to be installed.
+* ☑️ get ship upgrades working
+* Add upgrade behaviour into the conductor
 * Implement the recon conductor and dispatcher.
-* Market Prices needs refactored to be considered of IMPORT/EXPORT/EXCHANGE state.
-* Better analytics for dynamic scaling.

-NOTE TO SELF IT IS 09:24 UK TIME, I HAVE JUST SET MY FREIGHTERS TO GO BUY MACHINERY - SEE HOW THEY SWITCH FROM SELLING MINING STUFF TO CONTRACTS STUFF.
-DID THEY GET STUCK WITH FULL BELLIES? <- yes, very much so.

-# Scaling analytics test.

-ship_ore_hound = 418590
-miing_drone = 88934

-Q: for sessions between 01:30 and 09:00

-how many times more effective was the oure hound than the mining drone?
-That should be our baseline for whether or not to buy a hound or a drone.

-note that we are acquiring quest items in this time, we should count those at 135cr per thing extracted? we don't capture extractions yet, nvm.

-A: about 2x effective.

-Some observations - others suggested that I should work on getting upgraded mounts as part of my flow.
-Given the current cost of the ore hound, doubling their effectiveness is a good idea.
-We'll reach the point soon where an upraded commander is the better option over an ore hound.

-# Recon architecture
+## Recon architecture

 Conductor should be the one to instantiate agents and assign them behaviours.
 We should have a master dispatcher that can execute behaviours for all of those agents.

-Broadly:
+Difficulty Broadly:
 * C Spawn in 🟨
 * C Accept quest for upfront payment 🟩
 * C Send to shipyard and buy ships 🟨